gardener/machine-controller-manager/docs/development/new_cp_support.md

     ```bash
     vim pkg/{provider-name}/apis/provider-spec.go
     ```
-1. Fill in the create/list/delete methods `pkg/{provider-name}/machineserver.go` to create/list/delete VMs on your cloud provider.
+1. Fill in the create/get/delete/list/shutdown methods `pkg/{provider-name}/machineserver.go` to create/list/delete VMs on your cloud provider.
 A sample provider implementation for these methods can be found [here](https://github.com/prashanth26/machine-controller-manager-provider-gcp/blob/master/pkg/gcp/machineserver.go).
     ```bash
     vim pkg/{provider-name}/machineserver.go
     ```
+1. Fill in the validate method
+1. Fill in utils method
+1. Update driver docs to show machine class object
 1. Re-generate the vendors, to update any new vendors imported.
     ```bash
     make revendor